Nolan McLean: 2025

 McLean rejoined Binghamton to begin the 2025 season and logged a 1.37 ERA over 26 1/3 innings before earning a promotion to the Triple-A Syracuse Mets.
 At the Triple-A level, McLean registered a 2.78 ERA and 97 strikeouts over 87 1/3 innings.
 On August 13, 2025, the Mets promoted McLean to the major leagues for the first time.
 On August 16, he made his first career start against the Seattle Mariners.
 He went 5 1/3 innings, giving up no runs, and striking out 8 in a 3–1 victory, earning his first career win.
 Six days later in Atlanta, McLean earned his second win in as many starts, allowing two runs on four hits over seven innings against the Braves.
 McLean was even better in his third start, throwing eight shutout innings in a 6-0 victory to close out a sweep at Citi Field of the first place Philadelphia Phillies, and lowering his ERA to 0.89 and his WHIP to 0.69, to go along with his 3-0 record.
 He continued his impressive run in his fourth start, retiring the final 14 batters that he faced.
 He is the first Mets pitcher to earn a win in his first four career starts.
 He finished the season with a 5-1 record, 2.06 ERA, 1.04 WHIP, and 57 strikeouts over 48 innings.

+International career

+On December 17, 2025, Team USA announced Nolan, as well as Minnesota Twins starter Joe Ryan, and his fellow Mets starter Clay Holmes, would start for them in the 2026 World Baseball Classic.
+On March 10, 2026, McLean started his first career game for Team USA, vs Team Italy in a group stage game, pitching three innings, allowing three earned runs, two home runs while striking out four, getting handed the loss.
+McLean started the final of the tournament on March 17th, 2026 against Team Venezuela, pitching four and two-thirds innings, allowing 2 earned runs, one home run, while striking out 4, pitching to a no-decision in a 3-2 loss.

 Personal life

 McLean is a Christian.
-He is engaged to Avery Frechette.
+He is married to Avery Frechette.
+McLean grew up a fan of the Atlanta Braves.